MAGAZINE

 // CELERIAC PASTE, PICKLED ONIONS AND PANCO-MUSTARD CRUMBLE

-This recipe was supposed to be part of the launch of OTILIE*, because German champagne has a problem like hot dogs - nobody associates it with anything delicious.
+This recipe was meant to be part of the launch of OTILIE*, because German sparkling wine has a problem like hot dogs – nobody associates it with anything delicious.
 And so, the idea was born to turn a hot dog into a dish that can compete with sparkling wine at champagne level.
 The result is our LOCK-DOWN DOG.

-You must bring some time with you.
+You need to allow some time.
 Especially if you want to bake the buns yourself.
-But it is worth it because the result is delicious.
+But it’s worth it because the result is delicious.
 It comes with a glass of OTILIE*

 The Báhn Mì buns worked well in general, warm, and crispy.
 But in retrospect they were a bit big and thick.
 Next time we would make them a bit finer and smaller.

 As a "meat" interlude we used BEYOND MEAT sausages, our absolute recommendation when it comes to sausages.
-Taste, texture, frying behaviour and smell - HAMMER.
+Taste, texture, frying behavior and smell - AWESOME.
 And 100% vegan by the way.
-Now, however, they are only available in bulk consumer packs and cost just over 2 euros a piece, which is the price of a good sausage.
+Now, however, they are only available in bulk consumer packs and cost just over 2 euros each, which is the price of a good sausage.

-If you want to take the effort, you are sure to find someone who has a wholesale market ID and can serve as a supplier.
+If you want to make the effort, you’re sure to find someone with a wholesale market ID who can serve as a supplier.

 • “Lock-Down Dog”